VIEW2020/Varianz2012/README.md

 ![picture](/images/disp_index.png)

 For hospital admissions, similar process was followed.
 The time spent in hospital for each month was converted to an indexed sequence.
 This was repeated for each ICD-10 code and each individual.
 The resulting dataset appears below.

+## FAQ
+<strong>Was PHO enrolment based on new/re-enrolment in 2012 only (ie tight criterion for PHO enrolment) or new/reenrolment over the previous 3 years?</strong>

+<p>The core dataset used the original tight criteria of requiring hard-coded dates.
+However, this shouldn't be considered "tight".
+In reality, I initiated the whole process by first combining ALL YEARS and ALL QUARTERS of the PHO collection which created a large 2004-2017 PHO dataset (~260M row).
+Individuals were then grouped by their YEAR of contact using two types of dates – the ‘last consult date’ and the ‘enrolment date’.
+From there, I was able to establish their YEAR of contact based on actual hardcoded dates (i.e. either the last consult date or the enrolment date).
+So indeed this is still the “tight” criterion (as hardcoded dates are required for each year) but this approach allows for the inclusion and usage of all other yearly/quarterly datasets in the entire PHO collection. </p>